A lasting relationship is not about how long the time was spent with each other, but the time that was worth remembering.

 The way he trails you with kisses – slow and sweet.
 The excitement he brings as you anticipate his kiss because every kiss is always a different experience.
 Kisses and hugs are enough to communicate the unsaid words.

 Now, Close your eyes.

-Think of a person who has made you feel secured and contented.
-Someone who has made you laugh on the most silliest jokes.
+Think of a person who has made you feel secure and contented.
+Someone who has made you laugh on the silliest jokes.
 Someone who would spend time with you even if there is nothing to talk about and someone who you run to in times of sadness and joy.

 Have you got a person in mind?

 Four Factors Why You Are Attracted To Him/Her

 - Close Proximity